Examining the reality of modern exploitation and its impact on labour

-Here we quote an excerpt of Li Edelkoort’s talk from the Voices stage – via Business of Fashion.
+Here we quote an excerpt of Li Edelkoort’s talk from the Voices stage–via Business of Fashion.
 Edelkoort is one of the most respected trend forecasters.
 This talk is from 2015, definitely not something new.
+So, why it’s worth sharing again?
+Because nothing has changed over time!

-Enslaving workers and cheap deals
+Li Edelkoort on enslaving workers and cheap deals

 Low prices are enslaving workers and destroying cultural value.
+This is what Li Edelkoort said:

 “The manufacturing of clothes has gone through a rapid and sordid restructuring process, which has seen production leave the western world to profit from and exploit low-income countries,” said Edelkoort.
 “How can a product that needs to be sown, grown, harvested, combed, spun, knitted, cut and stitched, finished, printed, labelled, packaged and transported cost a couple of Euros?” she asked, comparing fashion’s supply chain to slavery.“On the hunt for cheaper deals, volume companies, but also some luxury brands, have trusted the making of their wages to underpaid workers living in dire conditions,” she continued.
 “What’s more, these prices imply the clothes are to be thrown away, discarded like a condom before being loved and savoured, teaching young consumers that fashion has no value.
 We should make legislation to have minimum prices.”